-Destiny 2 is the sequel to Bungie’s slow-burning hit of 2014, which makes it kind of a big deal.
-In the event that you’ve been MIA for the past three years, Destiny is an action shooter with RPG elements created by the all-star Bungie team responsible for Halo.
-It overcame middling reviews and draw a huge fan base thanks to its robust loot system, fun combat and excellent competitive and cooperative multiplayer modes.
+In case you’ve been MIA for the past three years, Destiny is an action shooter with RPG elements created by the all-star Bungie team responsible for Halo.
+It overcame middling reviews to draw a huge fan base thanks to its robust loot system, fun combat and excellent competitive and cooperative multiplayer modes.

-When Destiny 2 launched, the original game still had a greater number of active players than the majority of 2017’s blockbusters.
+When Destiny 2 launched, the original game still had more active players than the majority of 2017’s blockbusters.
 Despite this, I’ve always had two big issues with the original game.

-The first was its lacklustre story and campaign.
-The story had an at-best vague mythos about light-wielding Guardians fighting to protect the last human city on Earth from an undisclosed ‘darkness’, and a basic ‘go to this point on the map and kill things’ mission format.
-As a result, the single-player game never really delivered, feeling more like a ridiculously long tutorial/appetiser for the multiplayer segments than a well-thought-out campaign.
+The first was its lacklustre campaign.
+The story had an at-best vague mythos about light-wielding Guardians fighting to protect Earth’s last city from an undisclosed ‘darkness’, and a basic ‘go here and kill things’ mission format.
+As a result, the single-player never really delivered, feeling more like a ridiculously long tutorial for multiplayer than a well-thought-out campaign.

-The second was the time investment expected in terms of foraging for top-end rewards and loot.
-To really make the most of Destiny you had to give up playing pretty much every other game for months, and spend multiple hours a week grinding at its challenges and super-hard Raid levels, praying you’d be rewarded with better loot – which wasn’t always guaranteed.
+The second was the grinding for top-end rewards and loot.
+To really make the most of Destiny you had to give up playing pretty much every other game for months, and commit multiple hours a week to its Strikes and Raids, praying for better loot rewards – which wasn’t always guaranteed.

-Hats off to Bungie then, for the first issue has largely been addressed in Destiny 2, with the studio doing a stellar job of crafting a coherent story.
-After deciding whether you’ll play as a Warlock (space wizard), Hunter (rogue), Titan (Spartan in everything but name) or import your character from the original Destiny, you jump straight into a firefight with invading aliens, known as the Cabal, who are invading Earth.
+Hats off to Bungie, for the first issue has largely been addressed in Destiny 2, with the studio doing a stellar job of crafting a coherent narrative.
+After deciding whether you’ll play as a Warlock (space wizard), Hunter (rogue), Titan (Spartan in everything but name) or import your character from the first game, you jump straight into a firefight with the Cabal as they invade Earth.

-The only difference here is that each character type has a new sub-class that replaces one of the original three from the old game.
-Specifically, the Dawnblade replaces the Warlock’s Sunsinger, the Arcstrider is Hunter’s Bladedancer and, finally, the Sentinel becomes Titan’s Defender.
+The only difference here is that each character type has a new sub-class that replaces one of the original three.
+The Dawnblade replaces the Warlock’s Sunsinger, the Arcstrider is Hunter’s Bladedancer and, finally, the Sentinel becomes Titan’s Defender.

 Not to give away any spoilers, but the opening sequence is Halo-level epic and does a fantastic job of making the seemingly immortal, super-powerful Guardians appear the underdogs.
-This is helped by a number of intelligently paced cinematic cut-scenes that introduce you to one of the game’s big baddies: Cabal leader Dominus Ghaul.
+This is helped by a number of intelligently paced cinematic cut-scenes that introduce you to one of the Cabal leader and big baddy Dominus Ghaul.

-The Cabal aren’t the most original characters, but their Roman-style armour, deep voices, huge chunky weaponry and lumbering animations make them feel as though they’ve come straight out of the nightmare Warhammer 40k universe.
+The Cabal aren’t the most original characters, but their Roman-style armour, deep voices, chunky weaponry and lumbering animations make them feel like a member of the nightmare Warhammer 40k universe.

-It’s this tone that really sells the single-player element throughout the game.
+It’s this tone that really sells the single-player.
 On completing the opening sequence, you don’t return to the ultra-modern Guardian citadel, but instead are forced to find remnant groups in make-shift bases, struggling to survive in the wilderness outside the city walls, or on distant planets.